uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * 7 Marks
 * Total Project
     * Excellent 7: Excellent effort.
 Relatively consistent.
 All of the project implemented.
 Clean code.
 Coordinates and connects fine with another instance of itself.
+API follows spec & examples listed in this document.
     * Good 6: Good quality.
 Some inconsistency.
 All of the project implemented except several user stories.
 Fixable and functional connection with another instance of itself.
     * Satisfactory 5: Codebase in places.
 Passes some tests.
 Most parts run.
 Some things coordinate and connect with another instance of itself.
     * Unsatisfactory 3: Effort exists, it's missing lots of components but at least ½ is there.